-You're not the only one struggling to sort through whether it makes sense to stay in a relationship.
+You're definitely not the only person struggling to sort through whether it makes sense to stay in a relationship.
 It's often a big step to acknowledge to others that you're having relationship troubles, so it's brave of you to write in.
 Hopefully, some reflection and conversation with your partner can help you decide what to do.

 Have you talked with your boyfriend about the situation?
 It'd be helpful to know whether you're on the same page about whether you want to keep the relationship going, whether you see that there are problems, and whether you're both willing to try to make changes in your behavior to work things out.